This post may contain affiliate links. Learn more.

 - May dry out your skin

 Nair is always near or at the front of the pack regarding hair removal products.
-Their Men Hair Removal Body Cream is fast and efficient and ideal for dealing with thick hair that other methods, such as shaving, don’t do as effectively.
-And it’s also one of the best men’s hair removal cream for private parts.
+Their Men Hair Removal Body Cream is fast and efficient and is ideal for dealing with thick hair that other methods, such as shaving, don’t do as effectively.

 And if your unwanted body hair is more thick and stubborn, it’s safe to leave Veet’s on for a longer period (up to 10 minutes, actually).